 Section 5A (8) states that before it decides whether it remains of the opinion it must consult.
-Therefore at this stage given that a CIA is already in place the only option is to consult.
-Upon the completion of the consultation there will then be two options based on the findings, either to publish a statement that the authority remains of the opinion that a CIZ is still needed or publish a statement that it is not of the opinion it is needed.
+Therefore at this stage given that a CIA is already in place the only option was to consult.
+Now the consultation is complete, there are two choices open to members, either to publish a statement that the authority remains of the opinion that a CIZ is still needed or publish a statement that it is not of the opinion it is needed.